-COCOA BEACH — There is more to this sprawling beach town than meets the eye.
+There are more things to discover in the sprawling beach community of Cocoa and Cocoa Beach than meets the eye.

-Visitors are drawn like a magnet to the cluster of chain hotels and crass commercialism lining the beach near the pier, including the landmark Ron Jon’s Surf Shop, its imitators and wannabes.
+Visitors are drawn like a magnet to the cluster of chain hotels and crass commercialism lining the beach near the pier, including the landmark Ron Jon Surf Shop, its imitators and wannabes.

 But is that all there is?

-The real action in Cocoa Beach is four miles south of the pier in the real downtown, where this “Old Florida” beach town is alive and well.
+The real action in Cocoa Beach is four miles south of the pier in the real downtown, where this “Old Florida” beach community is still alive and well.

 Informally known as “Coconuts Beach,” this stretch of sand is almost always packed and a focal point of “the scene.”
 It’s the beach to see and be seen.